supposedly/nutshell/README.md

 ```

 A variable literal used in a mapping can end with an ellipsis, `...`, which indicates that any remaining cellstates are to be
-mapped to the value it follows.
+mapped to the value it follows:
 ```rb
 # Nutshell
 (1, 2, 3, 4, 5), [0: (3, 5, ...)], NE..NW any; 1